-Slow-roasted leg of lamb recipe made in Greek style is one of my favourites and reminds me of summer evenings spent in taverns in Greece.
-The aromatic taste of lamb that comes off the bone, served with potato salad and authentic tzatziki, is a perfect dinner.
+This slow-roasted leg of lamb recipe made in Greek style is one of my favorites.
+It reminds me of summer evenings spent in taverns in Greece.
+The aromatic taste of lamb that comes off the bone, served with potato salad and authentic Greek yogurt tzatziki, is a perfect dinner.

-The leg of lamb made in the oven on low heat, on a vegetable bed and with herbs is my favourite way to cook lamb meat.
-The following way is the best lamb stew recipe due to the texture, taste, and ease of making this recipe.
-I will use enough flavours and ingredients to try to bring as many Greek aromas as possible.
+Cooking leg of lamb in the oven on low heat, over a bed of vegetables and herbs, is my favourite way to prepare this cut of meat.
+It's the best due to its texture, taste, and how easy it is to make.
+I'll use plenty of flavours and ingredients to capture as many Greek aromas as possible.
+After this, another favourite dish would be lamb stew.

-Let’s review the ingredients I will use from this roasted leg of lamb.
+Now, let's review the ingredients I'll use for the roasted leg of lamb.

 Ingredients

-I have a leg of lamb of about two kilograms (5 lbs) from which I cut a piece of bone to fit in the baking tray, and that is enough for four-five huge portions.
+I have a leg of lamb of about two kilograms (5 lbs).
+I cut a piece of bone from it to fit in the baking tray, and that is enough for four to five generous portions.

-Around the leg of lamb, I will put some vegetables such as the indispensable garlic from which I will use a whole head, two medium-sized onions, two ripe tomatoes, half a sweet red pepper and about four pieces of sun-dried tomatoes.
+Around the leg of lamb, I will put some vegetables such as garlic, a whole head (of cloves), two medium-sized onions, two ripe tomatoes, half a sweet red pepper, and about four pieces of sun-dried tomatoes.

-And because we need some liquid, I will put half a cup of beer (instead of white wine) and a little warm water in which I will dissolve a tablespoon of beef stock and one lemon juice.
+To add some liquid, I'll use half a cup of beer (instead of white wine) and a little warm water in which I will dissolve a tablespoon of beef stock and the juice of half a lemon.

 Preparing the Ingredients

-I started with the lamb meat from which, after removing the excess fat (don’t cut all the fat from the pulp), I made a few holes in it with the knife in which I inserted the peeled garlic cloves (about ten).
+I started with the lamb meat.
+After removing excess fat (leave some for flavour), I made a few holes in the meat with a knife and inserted peeled garlic cloves (about ten).

-Put the leg of lamb in a roasting tray; I chose a ceramic one and seasoned the meat with a teaspoon of sea salt, freshly ground pepper, half a teaspoon of paprika and half a teaspoon of garlic powder.
+I placed the leg of lamb in a roasting tray (I chose a ceramic one) and seasoned the meat with a teaspoon of sea salt, freshly ground pepper, half a teaspoon of paprika, and half a teaspoon of garlic powder.

-Pour over two tablespoons of extra virgin olive oil and massage the meat well so that all the spices penetrate well into it.
+Pour over two tablespoons of extra virgin olive oil and massage the meat well so that all the spices are absorbed well.

 How to Make the Slow-Roasted Leg of Lamb Recipe?

-Put in the tray the onions cut in four, the coarsely sliced tomatoes, the rest of the garlic cloves, half of the pepper, sliced, the sun-dried tomatoes and the bay leaves.
+Next, add to the tray the onions cut in four, the coarsely sliced tomatoes, the additional garlic cloves (unpeeled), the remaining half of the pepper, sliced, the sun-dried tomatoes, and the bay leaves.

-I also needed some liquids in the tray, so I poured half a cup of beer (200 ml) and one cup of hot water, in which I dissolved a tablespoon of beef stock.
+I also needed some liquid in the tray, so I poured half a cup of beer (200 ml) and one cup of hot water and dissolved a tablespoon of beef stock in it.

 I reduced the temperature to 160C (320F), covered the baking tray with aluminium foil and roasted it for two hours.
 Halfway through the interval, I turned the lamb meat and basted it well with the liquid.